Survey Procedures In Dentistry

 Or

-Write short answer on pathfinder survey.
+Write a short answer on the Pathfinder survey.

 Pathfinder surveys can be classified as either pilot or national depending on the number of sample sites, age groups or index ages included.